Default S3 method

 mu

 Population mean magnitude (positive).
-Required when cv is specified.
+Required when cv is specified, because CV is defined as SE / mean.

 moe